opencost/opencost/README.md

 To see the full functionality of OpenCost you can view [OpenCost features](https://opencost.io).
 Here is a summary of features enabled:

-- Access and view billing for multiple cloud providers
 - Real-time cost allocation by Kubernetes cluster, node, namespace, controller kind, controller, service, or pod
-- Multi-cloud costs monitoring for all cloud services on AWS, Azure, GCP
+- Multi-cloud cost monitoring for all cloud services on AWS, Azure, GCP
 - Dynamic on-demand asset pricing enabled by integrations with AWS, Azure, and GCP billing APIs
 - Supports on-prem k8s clusters with custom CSV pricing
 - Allocation for in-cluster K8s resources like CPU, GPU, memory, and persistent volumes